This section will review best practices for administering blood transfusions. The discussion is not meant to be definitive or all inclusive.

 Instructing patients about possible adverse events is a requirement of blood safety standards (see below).
-Some facilities use a check box on the Transfusion Record Form (as above) to remind staff to do this.
+Some facilities use a check box on the Transfusion Record Form to remind staff to do this.

 Standards and regulations exist for administering transfusions.
-See these sample Canadian Standards (not all inclusive):
+See these sample Canadian Standards (not all inclusive) and now updated:

 CSTM Standards (Z902-04 references as superscripts)

 L2.1 Policies and procedures shall be established to ensure continuity of unequivocal identification of the recipient and the blood and blood product from the specimen collection through to transfusion using a unique patient banding system.
 11.3.1/11.3.2

 L2.2 Immediately before transfusion and in the presence of the recipient, the transfusionist shall confirm and document that all identifying information linking the recipient and the blood and blood product matches.
 11.3.3

 L2.3 Transfusion shall not be initiated if any discrepancy is found in the identifying information until the discrepancy is resolved.
 11.3.5